HomeResourcesArticles

 HDHP vs PPO - Cost Comparison

-How does the cost of a High-Deductible Health Plan compare to a traditional plan.
+Chart about How does the cost of a High-Deductible Health Plan compare to a traditional plan.
 Here is a breakdown of the HDHP cost breakdown including premiums, deductibles, and out of pocket.

 In the example above, there are a few things to note that are true for most HDHP plans.
 The premiums are lower, and the deductible is a bit higher.
 In this instance, even though the out of pocket cost is also higher than the PPO, lower premiums still offset that cost with a yearly savings of $1,835.52.